Luuuuuis/PasteClient/README.md

 # PasteClient

-Upload your clipboard in seconds
+Press ALT + U to upload your clipboard to https://haste.luis.team and get a link in your clipboard!